yobukodori/script-for-me/README.md

 - **Print debug info**:  Output debug information at the bottom of the Options tab.
 - **Add line numbers**:  Add line numbers to script resource.
 - **Script Resource**: Scripts to inject.
+  1. Script Resource must not begin with a non-directive line, such as a blank line.
+Always start with a specific directive line.
   1. Each script begins with the //matches directive.
 The //matches directive specifies a comma-separated list of [URL patterns](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/Match_patterns) for the pages where you want to inject the script.
 If the //matches directive are omitted, then ` *://*/* ` is used as the default value.